rx-angular/rx-angular/libs/cdk/docs/render-strategies/README.md

 ## Motivation

-Angulars change detection is pull based and implicit.
+Angulars change detection is pull-based and implicit.
-This affects not only the performance but also forces us into specific ways of architecting as well as thinking.
+This affects not only the performance but also forces us into specific ways of architecting and thinking.

 Render strategies serve as the core of the new change detection system.
 This enables us to build scalable and highly performant applications.
-Furthermore they provide new ways of explicitely tying truly push based state management solutions to the change detection for highly responsive UI's.
+Furthermore, they provide new ways of explicitly tying truly push-based state management solutions to the change detection for highly responsive UI's.

 A strategy exposes the work to perform (e.g. `cdRef#markForCheck`, `cdRef#detectChanges`) as well as the scheduling mechanism to developers for configuration & customization via the interface `RxStrategyCredentials`.